igorrturano/Epic-Server/pkg/systems/epicspawn/README.txt

 3. Spawn range configuration
 4. Test spawn functionality
 5. Integration with the epicBoss creation system
+6. Automatic NPC template prefix handling
+7. Form data persistence between pages

 How to Use:
 -----------
 1. Create a boss using the .epicBoss command
    - This will automatically create a spawner at your feet
+   - Simply enter the NPC template name without any package prefix
+   - The system will automatically try :epicAI:, :brainAI:, and :merchants: prefixes
+   - Your form data is saved when switching between pages

 2. Configure the spawner by double-clicking it (GM+ only)
    - Set minimum and maximum respawn times (in minutes)